This post contains affiliate links and I may earn a commission if you make a purchase.

-Many how-to guides will encourage first-time car buyers to avoid financing your vehicle at all costs.
-Obviously it's best to save up your money and buy a car without a loan.
+Many how-to guides will encourage first-time car buyers to avoid financing their vehicle at all costs.
+Obviously, it’s best to save up your money and buy a car without a loan.

 But we also have to be realistic.
-Typical first time car buyers are recent grads who are saddled with student loan debt and will need to start putting their degree to good use right away.
+Typical first-time car buyers are recent grads who are saddled with student loan debt and will need to start putting their degrees to good use right away.

-If you will use your car to go to work, then your car is crucial to you making money.
+If you will use your car to go to work, your car is crucial to making money.

 If you have above-average credit, it is entirely possible for you to qualify for a loan with a decent interest rate.